 To achieve our mission, we research ways to help remove barriers to opportunity in each of these pathways, promote our solutions to policymakers and the public, and help effective and innovative social enterprises deliver results in their communities.
 Our ultimate goal is to see every Georgian who is willing to seize the opportunities presented to them living a life that can be characterized as truly flourishing.

 With offices in Peachtree Corners of metro Atlanta and Columbus, GA, GCO is a fast-paced, entrepreneurial, and highly collaborative environment.
-We have an opening for a Vice President of Development who is a self-starter, enjoys working with a team, loves new challenges and, above all else, desires to enrich the lives of other people.
+We have an opening for a Director of Development who is a self-starter, enjoys working with a team, loves new challenges and, above all else, desires to enrich the lives of other people.

 - Manage the overall development functions for the organization, including managing the Director of Institutional Giving and Development Associate